umhau/vmc/README.md

 Most files have default names, or are named according to the model name.
 File structure is as follows (incomplete, only showing commonly-used files):

-    audio-recordings
+    [audio-recordings]
     - [model name].fileids
     - [model name].transcription
     - mdef
     - mdef.txt

-    acoustic-model
+    [acoustic-model]
     - feat.params

 Background
 -------------------------------------------------------------------------------

-This tools brings together a number of disparate data files that are needed for creating a voice model.
-This graph illustrates the data process involved:
+This tool brings together a number of disparate data files that are needed for creating a voice model.
+This graph illustrates the algorithm:

                    word domain
                         +